Everything you need to know about Blue Whale Watching in Loreto

 About blue whales

-Blue whales (known scientifically as Balaenoptera musculus) are the largest animal in the world.
+Blue whales (known scientifically as Balaenoptera musculus) are the largest animals in the world.
 A blue whale’s tongue can weigh as much as an elephant, its heart as much as a car and its total weight can be up to as much as 33 elephants!
 Blue whales can live up to 90 years old and are among the loudest animals on the planet.
 It’s thought that, in good conditions, blue whales can hear each other up to 1000 miles away.

 Due to aggressive hunting in the 20th century, blue whales were driven to the brink of extinction.
 The International Whaling Commission banned all blue whale hunting in 1966.
 While efforts are being made to conserve the species, they are unfortunately still endangered.